-For the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) Stress Test (DFAST) conducted annually (Annual DFAST) and completed in April of each year, The Goldman Sachs Group, Inc. (referred to herein as "Group Inc.," "we," "our," "us" or "the firm") is required to conduct stress tests using a set of macroeconomic scenarios (supervisory baseline, supervisory adverse and supervisory severely adverse) developed by the Board of Governors of the Federal Reserve System (FRB).
+For the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) Stress Tests (DFAST) conducted annually (Annual DFAST) and completed in April of each year, The Goldman Sachs Group, Inc. ("we," "us" or "our") is currently required to conduct stress tests using a set of macroeconomic scenarios (supervisory baseline, supervisory adverse and supervisory severely adverse) developed by the Board of Governors of the Federal Reserve System (FRB).

 In addition, as part of our capital plan submitted to the FRB in connection with its annual Comprehensive Capital Analysis and Review (CCAR), we are also required to assess our capital adequacy under internally developed baseline and severely adverse scenarios.
-Stress testing is an integral component of our internal processes to assess our capital adequacy and to ensure that the firm holds an appropriate amount of capital relative to the risks of our businesses.
+Stress testing is an integral component of our internal processes to assess our capital adequacy and to ensure that we hold an appropriate amount of capital relative to the risks of our businesses.

-We are required to calculate our 2018 Annual DFAST in accordance with the regulations of the FRB (Capital Framework).
+We are required to calculate our 2019 Annual DFAST in accordance with the regulations of the FRB (Capital Framework).
 These regulations are largely based on the Basel Committee on Banking Supervision's capital framework for strengthening international capital standards (Basel III) and also implement certain provisions of the Dodd-Frank Act.
 The capital requirements are expressed as risk-based capital and leverage ratios that compare measures of regulatory capital to risk-weighted assets (RWAs), average assets and off-balance-sheet exposures.

-The firm is required to calculate risk-based Common Equity Tier 1 (CET1), Tier 1 capital and Total capital ratios for all quarters of the planning horizon in accordance with the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules).
-We are also required to calculate a Tier 1 leverage ratio for all quarters, using the Revised Capital Framework definition of Tier 1 capital in the numerator and adjusted total assets (which includes adjustments for certain capital deductions) in the denominator.
-The firm is also required to calculate a supplementary leverage ratio (SLR) for all quarters of the planning horizon.
+We are required to calculate risk-based Common Equity Tier 1 (CET1) capital, Tier 1 capital and Total capital ratios for all quarters of the planning horizon in accordance with the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules).
+We are also required to calculate a Tier 1 leverage ratio for all quarters, using the Capital Framework definition of Tier 1 capital in the numerator and adjusted total assets (which includes adjustments for certain capital deductions) in the denominator.
+We are also required to calculate a supplementary leverage ratio (SLR) for all quarters of the planning horizon.
 The SLR compares Tier 1 capital to a measure of leverage exposure, which consists of total assets for the quarter and certain off-balance-sheet exposures (which include a measure of derivatives, securities financing transactions, commitments, and guarantees) less certain balance sheet deductions.

-The planning horizon for the 2018 Annual DFAST is the first quarter of 2018 through and including the first quarter of 2020.
+The planning horizon for the 2019 Annual DFAST is the first quarter of 2019 through and including the first quarter of 2021.

-Minimum Regulatory Capital Ratio Requirements
+Minimum Regulatory Ratio Requirements

-The table below presents the FRB's minimum ratios applicable to the firm over the planning horizon in the Annual DFAST stress test.
+The table below presents the FRB's minimum risk-based capital and leverage ratios applicable to us over the planning horizon in the Annual DFAST stress test.

-Minimum Capital Ratio
+Minimum Ratio

-CET1 ratio 4.5%
+CET1 capital ratio 4.5%

 Tier 1 capital ratio 6.0%

 Total capital ratio 8.0%

 Tier 1 leverage ratio 4.0%

-Supplementary leverage ratio 3.0%
+SLR 3.0%